nokia/Mobility-Intelligent-Platform-SDK/README.md

+# Deprecation notice

+The MoveInSaclay project was discontinued.
+There will no further active development, bug fix or maintenance.

 # MoveInSaclay SDK Docs based on Android version

 ###### This SDK is a part of MoveInSaclay Plateform tools, it helps Partners for a quick integration.
 The main features of the SDK :
     - Users Account Management (Account creation, Auth) managed by AWS Cognito
     - Viz the differents postions in cluster mode on the Map
     - Fetching Smartphone Mobility Data and send it to the platforme in realtime when the user accept to share (GPS, Speed, Acceleration, Transportation Mode, Timestamp and Distance)
     - Manage the User Mobility Profile (Most used transport mode, Average Speed, Mobility Cost, Carbon footprint)
     - Survey Connector
     - Nudge / m-Wallet Management

 ###### In this SDK we include the code in order to call different APIs (Motion API, Profile API, Wallet API) in the folder APIGateway.
 And for each feature we got a Class :

     - Users Account Management : Managed by AuthManager & AuthManager class